rails/rails/guides/source/action_mailer_basics.md

 You can find detailed instructions on how to test your mailers in the [testing guide](testing.html#testing-your-mailers).

-Intercepting Emails
+Intercepting and Observing Emails
 -------------------

+Action Mailer provides hooks into the Mail observer and interceptor methods.
+These allow you to register classes that are called during the mail delivery life cycle of every email sent.

+### Intercepting Emails

-There are situations where you need to edit an email before it's delivered.
-Fortunately Action Mailer provides hooks to intercept every email.
-You can register an interceptor to make modifications to mail messages right before they are handed to the delivery agents.
+Interceptors allow you to make modifications to emails before they are handed off to the delivery agents.
+An interceptor class must implement the `:delivering_email(message)` method which will be called before the email is sent.

 ```ruby
 class SandboxEmailInterceptor